cs-open-project/projectsfound/README.md

 Description: The Apache PDFBox library is an open source Java tool for working with PDF documents.

 介绍: The Apache PDFBox library is an open source Java tool for working with PDF documents.

+### Pekko

+Description: Pekko is a toolkit and an ecosystem for building highly concurrent, distributed, reactive and resilient applications for Java and Scala.

+介绍: Pekko is a toolkit and an ecosystem for building highly concurrent, distributed, reactive and resilient applications for Java and Scala.

 ### Petri